-It is in the responsibility of the IWF Classification Commission to establish the contents of Classification Workshops and Courses and how to query the achievement of these workshops and courses c.7 The Head of the Classification Commission (HoCC) must be IWFSC and will be nominated by the IWF EC every four years.
+It is in the responsibility of the IWF Classification Commission to establish the contents of Classification Workshops and Courses and how to query the achievement of these workshops and courses.

+Head of Classification Commission (HoCC)

+c.7 The Head of the Classification Commission (HoCC) must be IWFSC and will be nominated by the IWF EC every four years.